 Asset Type Number

 Adventure Playgrounds 4

 Allotments 18

-Parks/Open Spaces 45
+Parks/Open Spaces 53

-Sports Centres 5
+Sports Centres 4

-Sports Ground & Pavilions 27
+Sports Ground & Pavilions 20

-Woodlands 25
+Woodlands 23

 1.13 The Council aims to provide a cleaner environment by managing its estate in a sustainable way, and it is one of the few local authorities to have achieved the internationally recognized ISO 14001 standard for environmental management; Cupid Green was the first local authority waste depot to achieve accreditation for its waste service operations in 2004.
 The Council has measurements and performance targets in place to improve performance on its use of electricity, gas, water and paper, and the amount of landfill waste it produces from its operational estate, with figures reported quarterly.
-This focus has already seen an 11% reduction in water usage since 1 April 2012.